awezmm/CytoSkaler/README.md

 5. Type ```./setup.sh``` and press enter.

 6. There should now be a CytoSkaler application in the folder.
-Click it to begin.
+Right click it and press open to begin.

 # How to use the Graphical Interface